tylerneylon/syncer/readme.md

 and `npm` is more focused on node.js use cases.

 `syncer` is a choice that maximizes transparency.
-It depends on a single comment line in the source files you want to be tracked, but otherwise keeps all of its metadata in a small, human-friendly text file at `~/.syncer`, which you are free to hand edit.
+It depends on a single comment line -- specifically, the 3rd line -- in the source files you want to be tracked, but otherwise keeps all of its metadata in a small human-friendly text files in the `~/.syncer` directory, which you are free to hand edit.